Good Sense Lice Killing Shampoo, Step 1

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while using Good Sense Lice Killing Shampoo, Step 1 (piperonyl butoxide and pyrethrins topical)?
+What should I avoid while using Good Sense Lice Killing Shampoo, Step 1?

 Avoid close contact with others until the infection has been cured.
 Also avoid sharing hair combs, hair accessories, hats, clothing, bed linens, pillows, and other items of personal use.

-Good Sense Lice Killing Shampoo, Step 1 (piperonyl butoxide and pyrethrins topical) side effects
+Good Sense Lice Killing Shampoo, Step 1 side effects

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.